greenpro/sac_setup/README.md

     This is an abreviation used for the Raspberry Pi.

 ## General Design Guidelines
 1. The projects in the SAC workspace should be as disjoint as possible (they should not depend on another project to build), with exception to the sac_launch, which depends on everything, and the sac_msgs, which everything depends on, these projects were created to make the others more independant of eachother.
+The other project dependancy is from the gazebo project to the description project and this should be removed later if possible.
 2. In keeping with the ROS methodology each node should do one task and nothing else, if another task is needed another node should be used for it.
 3. The README.md files in each folder should contain all the information for that folder needed by a developer.
 4. This workspace is ment to be used in overall robotics control education.
 In keeping with this the installation and use of the workspace should require as little knowlege of ROS and the nuts and bolts of the framework and system as possible to allow for a maximum amount of time spent working on algorithms and concepts.